A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Introduction

-In order to fill this gap, as well as to provide a deeper understanding in this area, our study is guided by the above question and attempts to answer it through a literature review and survey.
-In short, while the review aims to conceptualize and operationalize both usability and interface design factors, the questionnaire aims to evaluate them by users of mobile applications.
+In 2024, PACMAD was updated by Weichbroth \cite{weichbroth2024usability} to PACMAD+3, incorporating three additional factors to reflect recent technological advances in both hardware and software area.
+However, to the best of our knowledge, no study has yet attempted to evaluate the impact of all these factors on the perceived usability of mobile applications.
+In order to fill this gap and provide a deeper understanding in this area, our study is guided by this concern and seeks to answer it through a literature review and survey.
+In short, while the review aims to conceptualize and operationalize both usability factors, the questionnaire aims to evaluate a set of features by users of mobile applications.
+In addition, the novelty of this paper lies in the operationalization of the usability factors in terms of observable and tangible qualities or specific user interface components.